Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Background

 \subsubsection{Fine-Tuning}

-In contrast to prompt engineering, \textit{fine-tuning} achieves adaptation by updating the internal parameters of the core model.
-Through exposure to task-specific data, fine-tuning enables the model to internalize new knowledge, reasoning patterns, or behavioral tendencies that better align with the target domain or task objectives.
+In contrast, \textit{fine-tuning} adapts the agent by updating the internal parameters of the core model.
+Training on task-specific data shifts the model's distribution toward domain-appropriate behavior.

 Fine-tuning can be performed at different granularities depending on data availability, computational cost, and the desired degree of adaptation. \textit{Full fine-tuning} updates all model parameters using labeled data, providing maximal flexibility but often requiring substantial resources.
 Alternatively, \textit{parameter-efficient fine-tuning} (PEFT) methods, such as low-rank adaptation (LoRA) \citep{hu2022lora}, update only a small subset of parameters.
-These approaches offer a practical balance between efficiency and performance, enabling large agentic systems to be specialized for particular tasks or environments without extensive retraining.
+LoRA, for example, typically matches full fine-tuning quality while updating less than 1\% of parameters, making it practical for large agentic systems.
 For a comprehensive overview of PEFT methods, we refer readers to the survey by~\citet{han2024parameterefficient}.

 Fine-tuning for adapting agents encompasses several major training paradigms.
 Supervised Fine-Tuning (SFT) \citep{wei2022finetuned} performs imitation learning on curated demonstrations.
 Preference-based methods, such as Direct Preference Optimization (DPO) \citep{rafailov2023direct} and its extensions \citep{xiao2024comprehensive}, align the model with human or automated preference signals.
-Reinforcement-learning-based approaches, including algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, further adapt agents by optimizing their behavior through interaction with evaluative environments.
-These families of methods form the core techniques for adapting foundation-model-based agents to specialized tasks and deployment settings.
+Reinforcement learning methods such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} optimize behavior through environment interaction; they require only a reward signal but are harder to stabilize than SFT.
 For a more comprehensive review of these approaches, see the survey by~\citet{zhang2025survey}.

-We next introduce a general framework that categorizes existing agentic AI adaptation approaches.
-This framework, presented in the following section, forms the conceptual foundation for the rest of this survey.